*Although WULF cannot fund University degree courses, learning such as Access courses can be supported.

 There are many other ways that the GMB can advise and support you during these times.
 For more information about the GMB union visit our website - www.gmb.org.uk/region/walesandsouthwest

-NEU Cymru's “Skill-Up” project aims to provide education professionals with opportunities for skills development and professional growth.
-All learning opportunities and updates can be found on Facebook.
+NEU Cymru's “Project Edify” aims to provide education professionals with opportunities for skills development and professional growth.
+All learning opportunities and updates can be found on:

-NUJ Training Wales is continuing to provide essential training for journalists and communications professionals in Wales throughout the coronavirus pandemic.
+NUJ Training Wales is continuing to provide essential training for journalists and communications professionals in Wales.

-We know that diversification and additional skills are important and are making many of our existing courses available as webinars over the coming months, including podcasting, video, web and writing workshops.
-Workers who are now suddenly working from home or facing the challenge of reporting the crisis may require wellbeing, mental health or resilience training, and these will also soon be on offer.
+We know that diversification and additional skills are important and are making many of our courses available as webinars, including podcasting, video, web and writing workshops.
+Workers who are now suddenly working from home or facing the challenge of reporting the crisis may require wellbeing, mental health or resilience training.

 Please visit the NUJ training website and sign up to our mailing list to find out the latest webinar dates as they become available.